zjunlp/Prompt4ReasoningPapers/README.md

 - **[LangChain](https://github.com/hwchase17/langchain)**: a library designed to help developers build applications using LLMs combined with other sources of computation or knowledge.
 - **[LogiTorch](https://github.com/LogiTorch/logitorch)**: a PyTorch-based library for logical reasoning on natural language.
 - **[λprompt](https://github.com/approximatelabs/lambdaprompt)**: a library that allows for building a full large LM-based prompt machines, including ones that self-edit to correct and even self-write their own execution code.
+- **[Promptify](https://github.com/promptslab/Promptify)**: Prompt Engineering, Solve NLP Problems with LLM's & Easily generate different NLP Task prompts for popular generative models like GPT, PaLM, and more with Promptify.

 ---